soliton4/nodeMirror/README.md

 ## Customizablity

-  NodeMirror is open Source.
+  nodeMirror is open Source.
 You can easily customize it to your needs.
   Everything is a module.
 If you are missing some functionality let me know or fork it and write a module.

 ## features include:

  - view / edit all content/types supported by CodeMirror.net
- - view / edit all files in text mode or download them
+ - view / edit all files in text mode, hex Editor or download them
+ - view all imagemagick supported image types
  - html tester / analyzer
  - .less tester / .less online help / save your .less file immediately as .css file
  - awesome hexeditor